creviceapp/creviceapp.github.io/README_.md

 There are more a lot of numbers of parameters can be used for operate the window.
 See [WM\_SYSCOMMAND message](https://msdn.microsoft.com/library/windows/desktop/ms646360%28v=vs.85%29.aspx?f=255&MSPPError=-2147217396 ) for more details.

-## Change gesture behavior by modifier key
+## Change gesture behavior by modifier keys

-In this case, you can use keyboard's modifier key for declaring the gesture definition, but there is one problem.
+In this case, you can use keyboard's modifier keys for declaring the gesture definition, but there is one problem.
 Gesture definition can only be declared with **ordered** `On` clauses.
 For example, for a gesture definition takes two modifier keys as it's modifier, you should declare the gesture definition with all pattern of the combination of modifier keys.

 ```cs
 // Pattern 1/2.